 Wanted for Medford Grand Larceny

-Suffolk County Crime Stoppers and Suffolk County Police Sixth Squad detectives are seeking the public’s help to identify and locate two people who allegedly stole merchandise from a Medford store last month.
+Suffolk County Crime Stoppers and Suffolk County Police Sixth Squad detectives are seeking the public’s help to identify and locate a group of people who allegedly stole merchandise from a Medford store this month.

+Three females and a male entered Target, located at 2975 Horseblock Road, on January 7 at approximately 9 p.m.
+The group allegedly placed approximately $1200 worth of merchandise into a shopping cart.
+Two of the women distracted security personnel while the man and third woman fled the store with the merchandise.